mui/mui-x/docs/data/date-pickers/date-range-calendar/date-range-calendar.md

 👍 Upvote [issue #4995](https://github.com/mui/mui-x/issues/4995) if you want to see it land faster.
 :::

-Month range picker allows setting date ranges by picking months only.
+The Month Range Picker allows setting a range of months.